ouestdarq/php/README.md

 ## Authentication ([thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server))

 [ThePHPLeague](https://github.com/thephpleague) `oauth2-server` provides the infrastructure for the `authentication` stack.
-Per the [documentation](https://oauth2.thephpleague.com/), laravel's `Passport` is marked as the official framework implementation.
+Per the `oauth2-server` [documentation](https://oauth2.thephpleague.com/), laravel's `Passport` is marked as the official framework implementation.

-Recomendations of dropping `password grant` are addressed and all documentation on the topic will be ignored and efforts no longer pursued.
+_Recomendations of dropping `password grant` are addressed and all documentation on the topic will be ignored and efforts no longer pursued_

-Implementation of `PKCE` is _server only_.
+Implementation of `PKCE` is **server only**.
 Client side is, in this case left to the client side to implement [more on that]()

 \*\* Further research will have to be made on this subject.
 Please check (Symphony) [thephpleague/oauth2-server-bundle](https://github.com/thephpleague/oauth2-server-bundle)